fgebhart/smart_alarm/README.md

 # Instructions - Wiki

- :warning: :warning: **THIS PROJECT IS STILL IN DEVELOPMENT AND MIGHT NOW RUN AS EXPECTED IN FIRST PLACE**  :warning: :warning:
+ :warning: :warning: **THIS PROJECT IS STILL IN DEVELOPMENT AND MIGHT NOT RUN AS EXPECTED**  :warning: :warning:

 If you want to build and code your own _smart_alarm_ please visit the **[Smala Wiki](https://github.com/fgebhart/smart_alarm/wiki)**